Skip to main content

 Frequently Asked Questions

-Thriving City: Song is a casual strategy game with historical theme.
+Thriving City: Song is a tactical city builder game with drama, economy and historical themes.

 Thriving City: Song is available on PC, Mac OS and Windows.